-There is only one nuclear power plant (NPP) in Lithuania - Ignalina NPP.
+There is only one nuclear power plant in Lithuania - Ignalina NPP (INPP).
 It is situated in the North-East of Lithuania near the borders of Latvia and Belarus, on the bank of the largest Lithuanian water-body, Drūkšiai Lake.
 The INPP has two units of RBMK-1500 reactors.
-RBMK-1500 is the last and the most advanced version of RBMK-type reactor design series (actually only two units were constructed).
+RBMK-1500 is the last and the most advanced version of RBMK-type reactor design series (actually, only two units were constructed).

-The INPP reactors were commissioned in December 1983 and August 1987 respectively.
-The original design lifetime was until 2013-2017.
-After the accident in Chernobyl, the safety systems were re-evaluated and it was decided to decrease the maximum thermal power of the units from 4800 to 4200 MW.
-That limited the maximum electric power to about 1300 MW per unit.
-A number of safety features was improved at that time also.
+INPP reactors were commissioned in December 1983 and August 1987 respectively.
+Original design lifetime was until 2010-2015.
+After the accident in Chernobyl, INPP safety systems were reevaluated and it was decided to decrease the maximum thermal power of the units from 4800 to 4200 MW.
+That limited the maximum electric power to about 1250 MW per unit.

-Now both units are being prepared for decommissioning.
+Now both INPP units are under decommissioning.
 Unit 1 of INPP was shut down on 31 December 2004 and the second unit of INPP was shut down at the end of 2009 according to the obligations of Treaty of Accession of Lithuania to European Union.

 INPP is the main source of radioactive waste in Lithuania, producing more than 99% of radioactive waste.
-Waste from INPP comes from operation and now it comes from decommissioning activities.
+Waste of INPP came from operation and now from the decommissioning activities.
 Spent fuel is considered as radioactive waste in Lithuania.
-Operational solid waste are stored in storage facilities without conditioning, therefore it will be retrieved, conditioned (super compacted, incinerated, grouted), stored in new storage facilities and later will be placed in repositories.
-Liquid waste are evaporated and later either bituminized (evaporator concentrate) or cemented (ion-exchange resins, filter aid (perlite), sediments of evaporator concentrate).
-Two repositories are going to be constructed - one for very low level waste and other for low and intermediate waste.
-Construction of repository for long lived waste including spent fuel is also planned.
-Inventory of waste according Lithuanian radioactive waste 11-12 of this report.
+Operational solid waste is stored in storage facilities without conditioning, therefore it will be retrieved, conditioned (sorted, super compacted, incinerated, grouted), stored in new storage facilities and later will be placed in repositories.
+Liquid waste is evaporated and later either bituminized (evaporator concentrate) or cemented (ion-exchange resins, filter aid (perlite), sediments of evaporator concentrate).
+Two repositories are going to be constructed - one for short-lived very low level waste and other for short-lived low and intermediate waste.
+Construction of a Deep Geological repository for long lived waste including spent fuel is also planned.
+Inventory of waste according to Lithuanian radioactive waste classification and dates for the implementation of planed radioactive waste facilities is given in Articles 11-12 of this report.

-2. Isotope applications
+2. Radioactive sources

-At the end of 2014 there were 2062 sealed sources (except of sealed sources in smoke detectors) used in Lithuania.
-This number is continually decreasing - in implementing new technologies many of enterprises discontinue to use sealed sources in gamma radiographs, gamma relays, various control devices and gauges (they are being replaced by other equipment, such as based on X-ray and other modern technologies).
-When the radioactive sources are declared as disused, and if they are not returned to supplier then they are sent to the INPP radioactive waste interim storage facility.
+At the end of 2017 there were 1877 sealed radioactive sources (except of 8800 Pu-239 sealed sources in 4400 smoke detectors at INPP) used in Lithuania.
+The number of sealed radioactive sources is continually decreasing due to implementation of new technologies.
+Lithuanian enterprises discontinue using sealed sources in gamma radiographs, gamma relays, various control devices and gauges (they are being replaced by other equipment, such as based on X-ray and other modern technologies).
+When sealed radioactive sources are declared as disused, and if for some reason they are not returned to supplier then they are sent to INPP radioactive waste interim storage facility.